WeCanCodeIT/wcci-columbus-2017-summer/expectations.md

 - Accept constructive feedback.
 - Accountability for your own actions, responsibility for your learning.
 - Take advantage of tutoring (4:00 - 5:00 PM Tue Thurs).
+- Step out of your comfort zone.
+- Immerse yourself.

 ## Team